-Fortunately he has a wise owl for a friend who wakes him up from his worried frenzy with a wise saying: ‘Do unto otters as you would have other do unto you’.
+Fortunately, he has a wise owl for a friend who wakes him up from his worried frenzy with a wise saying: ‘Do unto otters as you would have others do unto you'.

 We of course know it as ‘The Golden Rule'.

 How to Use it in Your Classroom

 Mr. Rabbit takes the words of wisdom from the owl and starts pondering how he would like the otters to treat him.
 This is the perfect story use to inspire your new students to follow the Golden Rule, which in turn will foster a safe, caring classroom community from the start.

 - Does the title remind you of anything you have heard before?

 - What do you think this story might be about?

 - Even though rabbits are different in many ways, how are they alike?
 (They have many of the same needs.)

 - Do you have new friends that are different from you?
 Do they have some of the same needs?